shawnduong/mfrc522-mfccli/doc/manual.md

 MFRC522 MFCCLI is a Mifare Classic CLI tool for Arduino MFRC522-compliant reader/writers.

+## Dependencies

+Make sure you have the [MFRC522](https://github.com/miguelbalboa/rfid) library installed.
+On the Arduino IDE, this is credited to "GithubCommunity."

 ## Quick Guide

 1. Follow the [wiring guide](./wiring.md) to physically wire the RFID reader/writer to the Arduino.